Alien Nation (film): Plot

 In 1988, a spaceship bearing 300,000 enslaved aliens known as "Newcomers" lands in the Mojave Desert.
 By 1991, they have settled in Los Angeles and some of them have joined the Los Angeles Police Department.
-Detective Matthew Sykes' partner is killed in a shootout with several Newcomers who are robbing a store; they also kill the store owner, the Newcomer Cecil Porter.
-Sykes' superior, Captain Warner, informs his squad that they will work with the newly promoted Newcomer detective Sam Francisco.
-Sykes volunteers to team up with Francisco to investigate the homicide of Newcomer Warren Hubley, hoping to also be able to investigate his partner's death, something he is officially barred from doing.
-The two do not work well: Sykes refuses to call him "Sam Francisco" and opts to call him "George" instead, and Francisco predicts Sykes will have difficulties due to his last name sounding like "sai k'ss" – "shit head" in the Newcomer language.
+Detective Matthew Sykes's partner is killed in a shootout with several Newcomers who are robbing a store; they also kill the Newcomer store owner.
+Sykes's superior, Captain Warner, informs his squad they will work with the newly promoted Newcomer detective Sam Francisco.
+Sykes volunteers to investigate a homicide with Francisco, hoping to also advance his personal agenda.
+The two do not work well together, conflicting over language and cultural differences.

-While at a crime lab, Francisco detects an abnormality on the body of one of the Newcomer criminals who was killed in the robbery.
-This leads Sykes and Francisco to a nightclub to question Newcomer Joshua Strader, but Strader is murdered by a criminal ring led by Newcomer businessman William Harcourt and his henchman Rudyard Kipling.
+Francisco's detection of an abnormality during an autopsy related to the robbery leads Sykes and Francisco to a nightclub to question a Newcomer who is murdered by a Newcomer criminal ring.
+The men find themselves warming to each other during the investigation.
+They share personal and species-specific information and get drunk together.

-While investigating, the men find themselves becoming friendlier to each other.
-Francisco informs Sykes of a part of the Newcomer body to strike for maximum pain, which Sykes uses later; after discovering Newcomers get intoxicated on spoiled milk, they get drunk together, and Francisco confesses about not understanding the high ideals humans set without being able to attain them, and advises Sykes to reconnect with his estranged daughter.